 You will gain knowledge of global intercultural, social, linguistic and political issues and processes.
 Offering specialist studies in such topics as global interconnectedness, international relations and languages other than English, this program lets you choose your own adventure.

-Our graduates possess the initiative, independence and entrepreneurial skills to face the challenges of working and managing within and across culturally diverse environments.
+Our graduates possess the initiative, independence, language and entrepreneurial skills to face the challenges of working and managing within and across culturally diverse environments.

 If you have a passion for international affairs and cultural diversity, this program will prepare you for a highly versatile, articulate and imaginative future.

 This program includes a variety of learning experiences to communicate knowledge and ideas about culture, language, technology and globalisation in historical and contemporary contexts, including:

 - work placements

 - rich online study environments